No disrespect to Susan Jeffer’s classic book; Feel the Fear and Do It Anyway. It’s good, but this strategy is even better. Much better.

 Of course, the haters and the bullies were not just out in the public arena.
-They were in my workplace, my family, my home, and worst of all – they’d infiltrated my head.
+They were in my workplace, my family, my home, and worst of all – of course – they’d infiltrated my head.

-My epiphany was realizing my bullies had made a fatal mistake.
-Most of the time they bullied me, I was just minding my own business.
+My epiphany was realizing my bullies had made a critical mistake.
+Most of the time they’d bullied me, I was just minding my own business.